GaryStanton/phaser3-merged-input/README.md

 Build the plugin including minified version.
 Targets the dist folder.
 `npm run build`

+## Changelog
+v1.1.0 - 2020-04-19
+Plugin now handles secondary directional movement from the second stick on a gamepad, or the direcion of travel of a mouse (first player only);
+Bearings and degrees have been added to direction objects.

 ## Credits
 Written by [Gary Stanton](https://garystanton.co.uk)
 Built from the [Plugin Starter Kit](https://github.com/nkholski/phaser-plugin-starter) by Niklas Berg